 Step 4 - Marketing

-- Find a SourceLink Nebraska Resource Partner that provides marketing and sales development services
+- Find a SourceLink Nebraska Resource Partner that provides marketing and sales development services.

-- U.S. Small Business Administration, Business Guide, Marketing and sales
+- Business Guide, Marketing and Sales (SBA)

 - Target Market Comparison Worksheet (SCORE)

-Networking for Growth benefits both the business and the business owner.
+Networking for growth benefits both the business and the business owner.

 - Networking for Success (SCORE)